- What is SSV?

 -

-- In many sports like tennis, better players have both more control and power.
+better players have both more control and

-- In golf, control is direction and power is distance.
+In golf, control is direction and

-- In SSV control is hitting a target area and power is the depth of the second bounce.
+the depth of the second bounce.

-- The credibility of SSV is due to scoring both control and power.
+The credibility of SSV is due to scoring

-the second
+Why Score the second

 bounce?